What is Berber Carpet: A Buying Guide

 - Hides Soiling: Multi-fleck carpets hide soiling since they aren’t a solid color.

-Limitations of Berber Carpet
+Cons of Berber Carpet

 Like every product, berber carpet does have a few limitations.
 Some of them are unlikely, but they’re good to know about anyway.